 2.9 Where an independent sponsor is appointed, it must be the lead sponsor.
 Where multiple sponsors are appointed, one must be identified as the lead sponsor in all communications.

+Conflicts of Interest

+2.10 Sponsors must disclose any matter that may reasonably impair their independence and objectivity in their professional dealings.
+Details of any such conflicts of interest, along with the procedures to avoid/manage such conflicts, must be disclosed in any prospectus, PLS or circular of the applicant issuer.
+[Brought forward to be closer to the sponsor independence provisions]

+Documents approved by sponsor

+2.11 The following documents must be approved by the sponsor and not the JSE:

+(a) all announcements, save that any corporate actions timetable requires JSE approval;

+(b) capitalisation issues, scrip dividend and cash dividend elections;

+(c) change of name;

+(d) increase in authorised share capital, subdivisions and consolidations; and

+(e) general authority to issue shares for cash.

+[brought in from par 16.5(c)]

 Resignation & Termination

-2.10 A sponsor can resign or have its appointment terminated by the applicant issuer.
-The applicant issuer and the sponsor must inform the JSE separately of the reasons within 48 hours of the resignation or termination.
-The applicant issuer must appoint a new sponsor within 30 business days from the effective date above, unless the JSE decides otherwise.
+2.12 A sponsor can resign or have its appointment terminated by the applicant issuer.
+The applicant issuer and the sponsor must inform the JSE separately of the effective date and reasons within 48 hours of the resignation or termination.
+The applicant issuer must appoint a new sponsor within 30 business days from the effective date, unless the JSE decides otherwise.

-2.11 Before accepting an appointment, the new sponsor must request the reason/s from the outgoing sponsor, as submitted to the JSE.
+2.13 Before accepting an appointment, the new sponsor must request the reason/s from the outgoing sponsor, as submitted to the JSE.
 The reason/s must be supplied by the outgoing sponsor within five business days of such request.

-2.12 A sponsor shall continue to be subject to the jurisdiction of the JSE for a period of one year following the resignation, termination or withdrawal of status.

 Responsibilities of a sponsor

-2.13 A sponsor must:
+2.14 A sponsor must: